DataDog/integrations-core/activemq_xml/README.md

 ## Overview

-Get metrics from ActiveMQ XML service in real time to:
+Get metrics from ActiveMQ XML in real time to:

-- Visualize and monitor ActiveMQ XML states
+- Visualize and monitor ActiveMQ XML states.
 - Be notified about ActiveMQ XML failovers and events.

 ## Setup